The-Singularity-Research/Video1-Qubit-Rotation/README.md

 ## What This is Used For

-From this tutorial, you will inderstand some of the most common quantum gates
+From this tutorial, you will understand some of the most common quantum gates

 - The Pauli X, Y, and Z gates
 - The Hadamard gate